 Time-Block Your Day

 Coffee time!
 For me, coffee is comfort.
 My parents and grandparents were big coffee drinkers, so the smell of fresh coffee makes me feel comfortable and at home.
 I use it in the morning both to wake up and to relax.
 It’s basically my version of comfort food.
 From the first hot sip, to the last cool one, I savor every second.
-While I can get coffee anywhere along my commute, I love my morning ritual of making my Dunkin Donuts brew at home.
+While I can get coffee anywhere along my commute, I love my morning ritual of making my Dunkin’ Donuts® Original Blend Ground Coffee brew at home.
 When I get up, it’s still dark and quiet and the city is still.
 Being able to cuddle on my favorite chair in my corner while my French Press fills my home with the fresh aroma of coffee is priceless to me.
 The Original Blend is everything you love about Dunkin’ Donuts coffee….all ground into one delicious roast.
 It’s smooth and full of flavor and gives me the boost I need to get my day started right.

 *9:00-12:00 / 12:00-3:00 / 3:00-6:00 PM